 This market is moving fast

 AI search adoption went from 6% to 45% in twelve months.
 ChatGPT has 800 million weekly active users.
-Google AI Mode is rolling out to every search result.
+Google says AI Mode has passed 1 billion monthly users and is becoming a default part of how people continue searches after AI Overviews.

-The businesses that build multi-engine visibility now will compound that advantage as adoption grows.
+The businesses that build multi-engine visibility now will keep adding evidence while adoption grows.
 The businesses that wait will wonder why their phone stopped ringing even though their Google reviews look great.

 Check where you stand today with the free Cheers AI Visibility Score.